A traditional dhow sailing past coral ruins at sunset in Lamu, with palm trees swaying along Kenya’s coast.

 Sunscreen, hat, and sunglasses are also recommended.
 A bandanna or light scarf is recommended as protection against dust and dirt on game drives.

-Pack a DEET-based repellant to prevent mosquito bites.
+Pack a DEET-based repellent to prevent mosquito bites.

 On game reserves, visitors should wear neutral colors like brown, khaki, and beige.